 WHO IS SERVED?

 The target demographic is female microentrepreneurs living on less than $5.50 PPP/person/day.

 WHAT IS DELIVERED?

-- Small-to-medium size working capital loans, credit/savings for health and/or health insurance
+- Small-to-medium size working capital loans, often delivered through group lending; AND

 WHY IS IT IMPACTFUL?